mlc-ai/mlc-llm/docs/install/mlc_llm.rst

 .. note::
     ❗ Whenever using Python, it is highly recommended to use **conda** to manage an isolated Python environment to avoid missing dependencies, incompatible versions, and package conflicts.
+    Please make sure your conda environment has Python and pip installed.

 .. tabs::